 This three-hour walking tour helps you get away from the main drag and into the beautiful side streets of North Beach and the Barbary Coast.
 Discover unexpected shops, sites, and bites in this diverse neighborhood.

-As you stroll from block to block, you stop for tastings at five of the following places (subject to change).
+This 3-hour food walking tour includes 5 tastings at different establishments (we choose the places, subject to change).
 Private Tour tasting locations may be different than ones listed below.

 In between tastings, your guide indicates interesting architecture, beautiful parks, and notable landmarks, all while providing a glimpse into the neighborhood culture and how the locals have shaped the area’s cuisine.